geniushkg/geniushkg.github.io/_posts/2016-09-04-github-oauth-android-library.md

 ## Github Auth Flow
-Initialise new Auth instance with credentials</br>
+Initialise new Auth instance with credentials

-1. Client id : you get it from your github profile by creating new app.</br>
-2. Client Secret : same as above.</br>
-3. NextActivity : Thats your activity you want launch after user gets authenticated.</br>
-4. Context : you  can use context variable from place where initiate the process that is getActivity() from fragment or getapplicationcontext() from activity.
+Sample initialization given below , you can also set debug(true) for inspection  purpose.

+Suppose you want to start authentication process by button click then initialise as below, Important that you provide next activity where to redirect after login successfull.

 **Sample initialization :**